• Skip to primary navigation

 • ½ cup Gluten-free old fashion oats Not steel cut or instant

-• 2 tbsp Vanilla protein powder About 20 grams
+• 2 tablespoon Vanilla protein powder I used whey

 Instructions

-• Place sealed container in the fridge for 45 minutes or ideally overnight.
+• Place sealed container in the fridge for at least 2 hours or ideally overnight.

 Nutrition